 9. Vegetarian Tam Ponlamai – Thailand

 Thailand can be a little tricky when you try searching for vegetarian dishes as most of the food here is cooked in fish sauce.
 So, it will be best to stick to a vegetarian only restaurant.
 One of their vegetarian dishes that I immediately fell in love with is a Thai fruit salad or Tam Ponlamai.
 This is a combination of fruits, usually rose apple, guava, watermelon, and dragon fruit is diced up and then dressed in lime juice, chilies, soy sauce, and peanuts.
 It is so delicious and so refreshing that words alone cannot describe.

 You can find a recipe for vegan pad thai here.

 Vinegret is a delicious salad made of potatoes, beetroots, chopped onions, carrots, brined pickles, and sauerkraut.
 It is very famous in the Soviet Union and now it is a well-known dish in the entire eastern European countries.
 It is the cheapest salad you can find on the menu, and thus is a great and delicious option for every budget vegetarian traveler.

 So, the fact is vegetarians too have quite a few delicious options waiting for them all around the world, to suit every budget and to match every taste.
+So you can travel around the world in vegetarian dishes.
 There is absolutely nothing you need to worry about.
-Even if you plan to visit any other place, not mentioned in this list, a little bit of research will definitely help you find at least a few vegetarian dishes you can enjoy eating during your stay.”
+Even if you plan to visit any other place, not mentioned in this list, a little bit of research will definitely help you find at least a few vegetarian dishes you can enjoy eating during your stay.